Klortho/jatsdoc/README.md

 This is a revamp of https://github.com/mustardamus/jqapi and still under development.

-This particular fork/branch is an effort to adapt it to the JATS Tag Library.
+This particular fork/branch (Klortho/jqapi, jats branch) is an effort to adapt it to the JATS Tag Library.

 ## Contents